agile-ts/documentation/docs/Interfaces.md

 #### `sideEffects`

-Whether the side effects of the Job should be executed.
+Specifies whether the side effects of the Job should be executed.
 ```ts {5}
 // Executes sideEffects
 MY_STATE.set("myNewValue2");